tawesoft/golib/SECURITY.md

 and subscribing to security alerts.

-On a case-by-case basis, we are prepared to pre-announce security issues and fixes to any downstream consumer of this repository who can evidence a high impact, such as operators of a service with a large volume of users.
+On a case-by-case basis, we are prepared to pre-announce security issues and fixes to any downstream consumer of this repository who can provide evidence that any security issues would have a particularly high impact on their services, such as operators of a service that processes personal data or is used by a large volume of users.
+Email us with the subject "join golib security-preannounce list" for details.

 ## Backporting fixes